GranolaDaniel/Shopify-Backend-Developer-Intern-Challenge/README.md

 ## Running Tests

-I've included tests each model and for the ProductForm in the `crud/tests` folder.
+I've included tests for each model and for the ProductForm in the `crud/tests` folder.
 To start them, run:

 `$ python3 manage.py test`